Jimtrim/smart-mail-reminder/readme.txt

 This software can be treated a WP plugin

 = Plugin =
-1. Copy the 'acf-repeater' folder into your plugins folder
+1. Copy the 'smart-mail-reminder' folder into your plugins folder
 2. Activate the plugin via the Plugins admin page
 3. Set admin email in the settings page